 Python toolchain and Claude for Desktop setup

-Before you can start coding on your local machine, you must install the Python package and project manager uv
+Before you can start coding on your local machine, you must install the Python package and project manager uv, and install Claude for Desktop, as follows.1

 file.